How to Build a Business Around Your Writing

 And just as you can use the power of webinars, ebooks can also strengthen how your work is received.
 People always like ebooks, especially when they are free, as it gives them an easier option to access the information they need when they need it.

-You can immediately start creating your own interactive ebooks completely for free using tools like Kotobee Author or iBooks Author.
+You can immediately start creating your own interactive ebooks completely for free using tools like Kotobee Author or iBooks Author (discontinued in 2020).
 You can even convert all your existing content and documents into interactive ebooks in minutes, so you don’t have to start from scratch.
 Then, you can create collections of ebooks and either sell them through an online library or something similar.
 Or you can publish them for free, but make money off the ads displayed inside, instead.

 Learn more about creating interactive ebooks by reading this article: